Kent State shootings: Background

 President John F. Kennedy increased U.S. involvement in the Vietnam War, sending 16,000 advisors in 1963, up from the 900 that President Dwight D. Eisenhower sent.
 Lyndon B. Johnson significantly escalated involvement, raising the number of American troops in Vietnam to 100,000 in 1965, and eventually to more than 500,000 combat troops in 1968 with no tangible results and with increasing opposition and protests at home.
 When Richard M. Nixon was elected in 1968, he promised to end the conflict, claiming he had a secret plan.
 According to Walter Isaacson, Nixon concluded soon after taking office that the Vietnam War could not be won, and he was determined to end it quickly.
 The massacre by American troops of 347 Vietnamese villagers, exposed in November 1969, heightened opposition to the war.

-On April 29, 1970, U.S. and South Vietnamese forces invaded eastern Cambodia in what they claimed was an attempt to defeat the North Vietnamese and Viet Cong troops based there.
+On April 29, 1970, U.S. and South Vietnamese forces invaded eastern Cambodia with the stated goal of defeating the North Vietnamese and Viet Cong troops based there.
 The expansion of the war into Cambodia angered those who believed it only exacerbated the conflict and violated a neutral nation's sovereignty.
 Across the U.S., campuses erupted in protests in what Time called "a nation-wide student strike", setting the stage for the events of early May 1970.

 In April 1970, Nixon told Congress that he would end undergraduate student draft deferments by Executive Order if authorized by Congress to do so.
 This request was approved by the Senate Armed Services Committee on April 23.
-After the draft reforms students could only postpone their service until the end of the semester.
-This is still the law today.
+After the draft reforms of 1971 students could only postpone their service until the end of the semester, or the end of the school year for seniors.
+This remains the law.

 Kent State protest activity, 1966–1970

 During the 1966 Homecoming Parade, protesters walked dressed in military paraphernalia with gas masks.

 In the fall of 1968, the Students for a Democratic Society (SDS) and Black United Students staged a sit-in to protest against police recruiters on campus.
-Two hundred fifty black students walked off campus in a successful amnesty bid for the protesters.
+250 black students walked off campus in a successful amnesty bid for the protesters.

 On April 1, 1969, SDS members attempted to enter the administration building with a list of demands where they clashed with police.
 In response, the university revoked the Kent State SDS chapter charter.
 On April 16, a disciplinary hearing involving two protesters resulted in a confrontation between supporters and opponents of SDS.
-The Ohio State Highway Patrol was called, and fifty-eight people were arrested.
+The Ohio State Highway Patrol was called, and 58 people were arrested.
 Four SDS leaders spent six months in prison due to the incident.

 On April 10, 1970, Jerry Rubin, a leader of the Youth International Party (also known as the Yippies), spoke on campus.
 In remarks reported locally, he said: "The first part of the Yippie program is to kill your parents.
 They are the first oppressors."
 Two weeks after that, Bill Arthrell, an SDS member and former student, distributed flyers to an event where he said he was going to napalm a dog.
 The event turned out to be an anti-napalm teach-in.